So you’ve thought of it: Taking your design ideas and putting them out there for everyone to see.

 7. Threadless

-A Global Marketplace for Independent Artists, at Redbubble, you create and upload your designs to sell on t-shirts, vinyl stickers, posters, device cases, and more.
-They give you total control of what you sell your art for, just add your margin to their base price and list your products.
+At Redbubble, you create and upload your designs to sell on high-quality T-shirts, vinyl stickers, posters, device cases, and more.
+They give you total control of what you sell your art for; just add your margin to their base price and list your products.
 Most artists earn an average of 17%, but it’s totally up to you to decide.
-Redbubble does all the heavy lifting including handling the sale transactions, coordinating the printing, arranging for delivery, and providing customer service.
-With no monthly fees and free sign up, it’s another great way to get started earning money online designing t-shirts.
+Redbubble does all the heavy lifting, including handling the sale transactions, coordinating the printing, arranging the delivery, and providing customer service.
+With no monthly fees and free sign-up, it’s another great way to start making money online by designing T-shirts.

 9. TeePublic